malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Slowly science is beginning to understand the kind of processing performed by different regions, however our understanding at this level is still very much at its infancy.
 This article will largely omit discussion about the biological view.
 However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, such as the biological brain.

 All mammals have a neocortex, and birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscience suggests provides similar capability to the neocortex [SDOct2012].
+I have also seen some suggestion that fish have a similar structure with similar functionality.

 ### Neuronal structure
 tbd.